superpezgeek/lightning-talk/README.md

 # ShowClix Engibeering Lightning Talk

 The source for the code that I showed in the lightning talk.
-Slides are available [here](https://docs.google.com/presentation/d/1IoIkVcAyMk0icgrbrGI853haxMjbpGlTZStaWrsTm6A/edit?usp=sharing).
+Slides are available <a href="https://docs.google.com/presentation/d/1IoIkVcAyMk0icgrbrGI853haxMjbpGlTZStaWrsTm6A/edit?usp=sharing" target="_blank">here</here>.

 ## Dependencies